Tag: england

 Click on the numbers down below to continue the countdown.

-Wayne Rooney: The Flawed Genius
+Wayne Rooney: The Flawed Football Genius

-Wayne Rooney: The Flawed Genius
+Wayne Rooney: The Flawed Football Genius

 It seems that it was only yesterday that a fresh faced sixteen year old footballer named Wayne Rooney burst on to the scene with an outrageous winner against an Arsenal team in the midst of a 30 game unbeaten run.